 Early modern female book ownership is a relatively new field of scholarly interest, but that interest has been growing in recent years.
 Below are resources both on book ownership and on women and book history more generally.
+Feel free to contact us with more suggestions for works that should be included.

 Annotated Books Online, a database of early books with marginalia and “a virtual research environment for scholars and students interested in historical reading practices.”

-Robert G. Babcock et al., A Book of Her Own: An Exhibition of Manuscripts and Printed Books in the Yale University Library That Were Owned by Women Before 1700.
+Babcock, Robert G. et al. A Book of Her Own: An Exhibition of Manuscripts and Printed Books in the Yale University Library That Were Owned by Women Before 1700.
 Beinecke, 2005.
 Contains list of books in the Yale University Library with evidence of female book ownership and essays on the topic.

-Sarah Birt, “Mary Marsden #HerBook,” post on an example of early modern female book ownership on the blog A Fashionable Business, https://afashionablebusiness.wordpress.com/2020/03/08/mary-marsden-herbook/
+Birt, Sarah.
+“Mary Marsden #HerBook,” post on an example of early modern female book ownership on the blog A Fashionable Business, https://afashionablebusiness.wordpress.com/2020/03/08/mary-marsden-herbook/.

-Caroline Bowden, “The Library of Mildred Cooke Cecil, Lady Burghley,” The Library 6.1 (2005): 3– 29.
+Bowden, Caroline.
+“The Library of Mildred Cooke Cecil, Lady Burghley.”
+The Library volume 6, number 1, 2005, pp. 3–29.

-Heidi Brayman Hackel, Reading Material in Early Modern England: Print, Gender, and Literacy.
+Brayman Hackel, Heidi.
+Reading Material in Early Modern England: Print, Gender, and Literacy.
 Cambridge University Press, 2009.
 Contains a chapter on women readers.

 British Armorial Bindings Database, by John Morris and the University of Toronto.
 Allows for searching for owners and the stamps they placed on bookbindings.